solaranamnesis/william-simpson/the-trisula-symbol/full-text-english.md

 4\. --- 1.
 Sin or the Moon God, Assyrian.

 4\. --- 2.
-Hebrew form of Benidiction.
+Hebrew form of Benediction.

 4\. --- 3.
 Assyrian, Louvre.